 What causes homelessness in older people?

-Becoming homeless later in life seems unimaginable, but this is the sad reality for almost 18,625 Australians.1
+Becoming homeless later in life seems unimaginable, but this is the sad reality for over 19,000 Australians.1

 Australia’s ageing population is increasing rapidly and is predicted to more than double from 2010 to 2050.2 With an ageing population, homelessness in older people is an issue that should concern everyone.